M4sc3r4n0/Evil-Droid/README.md

     remember this is only for educational purpose.

 ## Description:
-    Evil-Droid is a framework that create & generate & embed apk payload to penetrate androis platforms
+    Evil-Droid is a framework that create & generate & embed apk payload to penetrate android platforms

 ## Screenshot:
 ![pic1](https://i.imgur.com/wCr6HYq.png)